Frankkkkk/python-hhc-n10/README.md

 Please note that the implementation of their TCP stack is finnicky and only accepts 5 parallel connections.
 If you try to open too many sockets at once the relay will hang for some time.

 ## Default params
 The relay default's IP is `192.168.0.105/24`.
 If your computer is not in this same subnet, you'll need to add a static route + a static IP in the same subnet as this relay.
-The function to change the relay's IP will come someday
+You can then change the device's IP using the `change_ip(addr, netmask, gw)` method.